 My friend seemed to sense me beginning to shut down, so he switched subjects and began to talk about our favorite sports team.
 We ended our conversation and I continued my day.
 But, our conversation kept coming back to me.
 Especially his confident declaration; “HEADSHIP—SMEDSHIP!—nobody really cares!”

 That evening I shared the conversation with my wife Anne, and she encouraged me to go on a hike.
 I took her suggestion and headed to the mountains.
-On my hike I poured out my heart to my good Father.
+On my hike, I poured out my heart to God.
 I recounted the conversation with my friend and unpacked my feelings.
 I let go of the sting and negative energy attached to my emotions.
 Then I asked God out loud; “Lord … do I make too big of a deal about these things?
 Is my friend right … does nobody really care?”

 My questions seemed to bounce off the mountains; and for the better part of a mile all I heard was the sound of my hiking boots on the trail.
 I took a short break and breathed in the cool mountain air.
 I suddenly sensed in my mind and soul a thought.
 It wasn’t an audible voice, but to me it was crystal clear.
 Tears filled my eyes.
 In my heart-of-hearts I recognized God was speaking to me—three simple words …“Tim, I CARE!”